BestTimesToVisit.com Logo

 food

-Embark on a culinary adventure through the narrow, bustling streets of the Old Town, sampling exquisite pintxos (Basque tapas) at each bar.
-Look for 'Gilda' skewers – anchovy, olive, and pepper – a local classic, and don't be afraid to try the house specialties, often chalked up on blackboards.
-Aim for early evening, around 7 PM, when the bars are lively but not yet overflowing.
+Embark on a culinary adventure through the narrow, bustling streets of the Old Town, sampling exquisite pintxos (Basque tapas) at various bars.
+Look for 'Gilda' skewers – a classic combination of anchovy, olive, and pepper – and don't be afraid to try the house specialties, which change daily.

 Best time: Apr-Oct